-During the fall and spring terms (which are seven-week terms), require a minimum of approximately 12-13 hours of in-class work and approximately 6-7 hours of out-of-class work.
+Courses offered in accelerated 7-week format require a minimum of approximately 12-13 hours of in-class work and approximately 6-7 hours of out-of-class work.
 This means you will complete approximately 19 hours of total work per week.

 Courses offered during the 5-week summer terms require a minimum of approximately 16-17 hours of in-class work and 8-9 hours of out-of-class work.
-This means you will complete approximately 25 hours of total work per week.
+This means you will complete approximately 25hours of total work per week.